plokhotnyuk/fast-string-interpolator/README.md

 fraw"http://$host/$path"
 ```

 That's it!
-You have got ~2.5x speed up in runtime and ~5x less usage of heap memory comparing to Scala interpolators
+You have got ~1.5x speed up in runtime and ~4x less usage of heap memory comparing to standard interpolators
-(numbers can vary depending on payload, JDK, and Scala versions).
+which come with 2.12.5 version of Scala compiler.

 Also, it is more efficient than a simple concatenation of strings by the `+` operator or using string builders for that.

 Check for benchmark results where the fast string interpolator compared with standard Scala interpolators, 3rd-party
-interpolators, Scala/Java string builders, and a string concatenation using JDK 8 and Scala 2.12.4:
+interpolators, Scala/Java string builders, and a string concatenation using JDK 8 and Scala 2.12.5:
 - *fInterpolator* - standard string interpolator with formatting
 - *fastInterpolator* - the [fastring](https://github.com/Atry/fastring) interpolator
 - *frawInterpolator* - fast string interpolator replacement for raw string interpolator